primus/substream/README.md

 ### The client

-To create or access a `substream` in the primus client start off with making a connection:
+To create or access a `substream` in the [Primus] client start off with making a connection:

 ```js